Gumiho: Characteristics and symbolism

 In Korean myth, foxes are primarily depicted as deceptive, malevolent, and tragic beings, though there are rare cases where they are portrayed as benevolent toward humans or as deities governing mountains.

 They are often portrayed in the form of heretical Buddhist monks or beautiful women and are sometimes depicted as monsters that torment and threaten dragons, which are considered sacred in Korean mythology.
-In Korean mythology, which is deeply influenced by Buddhism, the dragon is depicted as a divine being that protects the kingdom, whereas its adversary, the fox, is portrayed as a force that disturbs the kingdom or as a harbinger of the kingdom’s downfall.
+In Korean mythology, which is deeply influenced by Buddhism, the dragon is depicted as a divine being that protects the kingdom, whereas its adversary, the fox, is portrayed as a force that disturbs the kingdom or as a harbinger of the kingdom's downfall.
 In certain tale, the fox spirit is even described as defeating multiple dragons, emphasizing its anti-divine characteristics.
 At the same time, such accounts suggest that although the fox was not venerated as a sacred creature like the dragon, it was nevertheless regarded in Korea as possessing transcendent powers comparable to those of dragons.

-In Korean folklore and proverbs, the fox is often depicted as a lesser animal compared to the tiger.
-While the tiger is portrayed as a powerful and straightforward creature, the fox is frequently characterized as cunning and sly.
-This contrast highlights the fox’s wisdom and craftiness, in contrast to the tiger, which is typically seen as relying solely on strength.
-That is not to say the Kumiho is weak however.
-It's physical strength is more highlighted than it's Chinese and Japanese counterparts being able to kill and hunt humans effectively.
+In Korean toponymy, yeougogae is among the most common place names for mountain passes.
+Passes bearing the name "fox" are often associated with local folktales or legends about fox spirits.